Kuwait announces three coronavirus infections

 Three people have been infected with the deadly coronavirus in Kuwait after they arrived from the Iranian city of Mashhad, according to the state news agency KUNA.

-One of the people infected with the virus is a Kuwaiti citizen, another is a Saudi Arabian citizen, and the third is of an undisclosed origin.
+One of the people infected with the virus is a Kuwaiti citizen.
+And another is a Saudi Arabian citizen.
+As well as, the third is of an undisclosed origin.

-“The first case is a 53-year-old Kuwaiti citizen, the second is a 61-year-old Saudi Arabian citizen.
-The condition of the two is normal and they are not showing symptoms of the virus,” the Ministry of Health said in a statement.
+“The first case is a 53-year-old Kuwaiti citizen.
+The second is a 61-year-old Saudi Arabian citizen.
+The condition of the two is normal.
+In fact, they are not showing symptoms of the virus,” the Ministry of Health said in a statement.

-“However, the third case is a 21-year-old of an undisclosed nationality, who has started to show symptoms of the virus.”
+“However, the third case is a 21-year-old of an undisclosed nationality.
+And he has started to show symptoms of the virus.”

-Iraq, which on Monday also reported its first case of the virus, has shut its Safwan border crossing with Kuwait to travellers and trade amid fears over the spread of coronavirus.
+Iraq, which on Monday also reported its first case of the virus.
+It has shut its Safwan border crossing with Kuwait to travellers and trade amid fears over the spread of coronavirus.